aws-samples/sagemaker-ground-truth-label-training-data/README.md

 5. Continue the process until all the images are completed.

 6. You just finished labeling your first batch of images.
-GroundTruch will now use this set to train a model for auto-labeling.
+GroundTruth will now use this set to train a model for auto-labeling.
 It will then attempt to label the rest of the images using this model.
 The auto-labeled images with high degress of confidence will be considered "done" (labeled).
 A sub-set of images with low degree of confidence will be dispatched to you for another round of labeling, after which Ground Truth will re-attempt to auto-label again.

 ![AutoLabeling](./images/auto_labeling.png)